gimli-org/gelmon25/README.md

-# Versatile processing and inversion of geoelectrical monitoring data
+# A short-course on versatile processing and inversion of geoelectrical monitoring data
 ## Material for a [pyGIMLi][pg] workshop at the 7<sup>th</sup> international workshop on geoelectrical monitoring ([GELMON 2025][gelmon])

 **Instructors:**